brianquad/E011-BWHOOP-H8-Silverware/README.md

    - The knob controls the maximum angle from 0 to 90 degrees in a linear scale
      - Putting the knob at its middle point will give you a maximum angle of 45 degrees
 3. PID adjustments (ANALOG_RP_P, etc.)
-   - WARNING: This is an experimental feature that has not yet been tested, mostly meant to start a conversation on how this kind of feature should really be done.
-I'm sure there are better ways to do live PID adjustment with a couple of analog knobs!
-   - Assigning a knob to one of these defines lets you alter that PID setting from 0X to 2X of the current setting in pid.c
+   - Assigning a knob to one of these defines lets you alter that PID setting from 0.5X to 1.5X of the current setting in pid.c
-   - The PID adjustments are _not_ saved.
-To save a new value, you'll have to check where your knob it and apply that setting manually in pid.c
    - Each of the P, I, or D for Roll, Pitch, and Yaw can be selected in config.h, or Roll and Pitch P, I, or D can be selected together on one knob
+   - The PID adjustments can be saved, just like the classic Silverware gesture PID adjustments.
+To save a new value, use the Down Down Down (DDD) gesture to write the current PID values to flash (including your new one(s)) and re-center your adjusted values.
+This means to keep your new value after saving, you must re-center your knob/slider.

+These initial features are mostly meant to start a conversation on how Analog Aux channels could be used.
+For example, I'm sure there are better ways to do live PID adjustment with a couple of analog knobs!

 ###How do you access/assign analog channels?
 What channels can be used?

 For Sbus and DSM, you can assign any of the channels to use as analog aux channels.